I Can See Clearly Now: Jimmy Cliff version

 Jamaican reggae singer Jimmy Cliff recorded a cover of the song for the 1993 movie Cool Runnings.
 It was released as a single in October 1993 by Chaos Records, reaching No. 18 on the US Billboard Hot 100.
-Internationally, the song reached No. 1 in France, Iceland, and New Zealand.
+Internationally, the song reached No. 1 in France, Iceland and New Zealand.
 In 2005, after the song was used as the opening theme for the Japanese television drama series Engine, it was released in Japan and peaked at No. 45 on the Oricon chart.
-The music video for this version was directed by Academy Award nominated film director Scott Hamilton Kennedy.
+The music video for this version was directed by film director Scott Hamilton Kennedy.

 Critical reception

 Larry Flick from Billboard magazine wrote, "Cliff manages to breathe freshness into this oft-covered pop nugget.
 His laid-back vocal is matched by a relatively faithful arrangement (except for the delicate reggae flavors).
 Already amassing praise at adult formats, track is a good bet for eventual top 40 success."